mannuramesh/automated_parking_system_using_ML/README.md

 OpenCV is a good library for real world object detection, but its not efficient, it needs a better library like tensorflow, YOLO libraries and heavily trained datasets for achieving higher accuracy upto 98%

+tools used:-
+python version: 3.11.5
+tessaract: latest version for windows on web
+IDE: pyChram